 Chelsea Dexter earned letters in volleyball and basketball but will be honored for her accomplishments in softball.
 (She and her sister, Kristen, will be the second pair of sisters to become Hall of Fame members.)
 Dexter was a four-year starter at left field, second base and, during her senior year, at catcher, where she was named first team All-State.
 As a senior, she led the team to its first league and sectional championships in 13 seasons, hitting .409 with seven home runs, 32 RBI, 30 runs scored and an .851 slugging percentage.

 After playing volleyball and softball at Dutchess Community College, Dexter was a two-year starter at Mount Saint Mary College and led the team in batting as a senior.

 The 1983 and 1984 Bulldogs girls’ spring track-and-field teams were undefeated in dual meets and won the league championships.
 Nine members were selected All-League, including Beacon’s first female All-American, Dorothy Vereen, who set four Section 1 records and was a state champion.
 In the high jump, the undefeated Brynne Ortquist was the region’s best, setting the county record (5-6).

-Vereen is already a member of the Hall of Fame as an individual, as is the 4×100-meter relay team from 1984 (Vereen, Rahmah Gray, Christina Rama, Della Porter and Sonia Johnson).The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Vereen is already a member of the Hall of Fame as an individual, as is the 4×100-meter relay team from 1984 (Vereen, Rahmah Gray, Christina Rama, Della Porter and Sonia Johnson).The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.